 After the 2025 LA wildfires displaced tens of thousands of families, insurance companies scrambled to find temporary housing.
 FEMA’s Continued Temporary Housing Assistance program provides up to 18 months of coverage.
 Insurance companies pay above market rate for furnished housing because they need availability fast.

 Natural disasters are increasing in frequency.
-Every hurricane, wildfire, and flood creates a surge of displaced families who need furnished housing for 2-6 months while their homes are rebuilt.
-This isn’t a niche—it’s a growing, recession-proof demand source.
+Every hurricane, wildfire, and flood creates a surge of displaced families who need furnished housing for 2-6 months while homes are rebuilt.
+This isn’t a niche.
+It’s a growing, recession-proof demand source that makes your rental business essentially weather-proof (pun intended).

 Students and Interns